TUDelft-PRIME-Books/Linear-Algebra/Chapter9/MarkovChains.md

 and this matrix, finally, contains only strictly positive elements.
 So $P$ really is regular.

 As you can see, computing the powers of a stochastic matrix by hand quickly becomes difficult.
 However, because we are dealing with a regular stochastic matrix, we can still predict what will happen after a long time.
-We just need to find the steady state, i.e. we need to solve $P\vect{x}=\vect{x}$.
+We just need to find the steady state, i.e. we need to solve $P\vect{x}=\vect{x}$ and find a solution $\vect{x}$ for which the entries add up to $1$.
 This is a standard computation, which yields, as it should, a single solution:

 $$
 \vect{x}=\begin{bmatrix}